dainst/cilantro/README.md

 If you have checked out [omp-docker](https://github.com/dainst/omp-docker) and want to develop against its running instance (instead of the default mock server), you can do so by using the provided [docker-compose.local_omp.yml](docker-compose.local_omp.yml) by running `make run-local-omp`.

+You need to setup your credentials according to https://github.com/dainst/ojs-cilantro-plugin.

+#### Local OJS instance

+If you have checked out [ojs-docker](https://github.com/dainst/ojs-docker) and want to develop against its running instance (instead of the default mock server), you can do so by using the provided [docker-compose.local_ojs.yml](docker-compose.local_ojs.yml) by running `make run-local-ojs`.

+You need to setup your credentials according to https://github.com/dainst/ojs-cilantro-plugin.

 ## Deployment

 ### Build images